wil-sys/M5Station-Tools/README.md

 Channel: 11
 Master Key: M5StationSniffer[Version Number]

-Theese programs are not developed by or associated with M5Stack
+These programs are not developed by or associated with M5Stack